mcraiha/spine-unity-docs/Rendering.md

 It’s usually a good idea to make all your skeletons face one direction so that your flipping logic can be consistent throughout your code.
 But if not, you can always add an extra `bool` to your controller and [negate your intended flip value with boolean logic](http://stackoverflow.com/questions/13983198/negate-a-boolean-based-on-another-boolean).

 You may have learned to flip your 2D sprites in Unity setting a negative scale on the Transform, or rotating it along the y-axis by 180 degrees.
 Both of these work for purely visual purposes.
-But they have their own side effects:
+But they have their own side effects to keep in mind:

  - Nonuniform scale can cause a mesh to bypass Unity’s batching system.
 This means it will have its own (set of) draw calls for each instance.
 So it’s okay for your main character.
 It can be detrimental if you have nonuniform scale for dozens of skeletons.
  - Rotating causes normals to rotate with the mesh.
 For lighting 2D sprites, this means they’ll point in the wrong direction.